Partial Feedback Online Learning: Deterministic Learners

 \item

-\end{enumerate} For fixed $d$, the \emph{$d$-Partial-Feedback Littlestone Dimension} (PFLdim$_d$) of $\tilde{\H}$ is the maximum $q$ for which there exists a depth-$d$ tree $\T$ that is $q$-shattered by $\tilde{\H}$. \end{definition} In contrast to the previous dimensions, the annotation function $f^{\rm vis}_t$ outputs the label that the adversary reveals to the learner, instead of the full label set.
-We show that this dimension can be used to tightly bound the minimax regret.
-We denote the PFLdim$_d$ of some collection version space (including $\tilde{\H}$) as ${\rm PFL}_d(\cdot)$.
+\end{enumerate} We sometimes say $\y_{1:d}$ is $q$-witnessed by $F_{\y_{1:d}}$ for shorthand when $\y_{1:d}$ meets the above two properties.
+For fixed $d$, the \emph{$d$-Partial-Feedback Littlestone Dimension} (PFLdim$_d$) of $\tilde{\H}$ is the maximum $q$ for which there exists a depth-$d$ tree $\T$ that is $q$-shattered by $\tilde{\H}$. \end{definition} \begin{remark*} PFLdim$_d$ monotonously increases in $d$, as shown in Lemma~\ref{lemma:pfldimmono}. \end{remark*} In contrast to the previous dimensions, the annotation function $f^{\rm vis}_t$ outputs the label that the adversary reveals to the learner, instead of the full label set.
+The crux is that, given two different paths $\y^{(1)}_{1:d}:= \y_{1:k}\sqcup \y^{(1)}_{k+1:d}$ and $\y^{(2)}_{1:d}:= \y_{1:k}\sqcup \y^{(2)}_{k+1:d}$, they can have different ground-truth function sets $F_{\y^{(1)}_{1:d}}\neq F_{\y^{(2)}_{1:d}}$ and therefore different ground-truth label sets, while they even share the same prefix path $\y_{1:k}$.
+This is, however, not possible in the previous dimensions (e.g., Definition~\ref{def:smbldim}) as we have discussed before.

+We show that our proposed dimension can be used to tightly bound the minimax regret.
+For any collection version space $\tilde V\subseteq \tilde \H$, we write PFL$_d(\tilde V)$ for its $d$-partial-feedback Littlestone dimension.

+\begin{theorem}[Deterministic Learnability Determined by PFLdim] Fix a subset collection $\S(\Y)\subseteq \sigma(\Y)$ and a hypothesis class $\H\subseteq \Y^{\X}$.
+Under the set-realizable setting, it holds that